Designed for standards-aligned use

 One kit becomes a drone, car, rover, hovercraft, boat and more.
 That means less spending on one-off devices and more reuse of the same core components year after year.

-The result: more students touched per dollar, without sacrificing depth or rigor.
+The result can be more project access per dollar, without sacrificing depth or rigor.

 bubble translates perfectly into exhibit spaces, museums, libraries, public events and more.